Cycloidal drive: Disadvantages

 Due to the eccentric nature of the drive, if the cycloidal disk is not balanced by a second disk or a counterweight, it will generate vibrations which propagate through the driven shafts and the body.
 This increases wear on the exterior teeth of the cycloidal disk and the component bearings.
 With two discs the static imbalance is corrected but a small dynamic imbalance remains.
 This is generally considered acceptable for most applications.
 To reduce vibration, high-speed drives use three or more discs to correct the imbalance; the outer discs move in unison, in opposition to the middle one, which is twice as massive.

 Advantages

 Cycloidal drives can feature zero backlash and high torque capacity while being compact in size, unlike Involute gearboxes.
 They are useful in situations where low speed with high torque is required.
 Cycloidal drives may be designed with significantly higher contact areas for their size than any gear-based transmission such as epicyclic gearing.
 They apply force through many of the teeth at once, allowing very high torque output relative to size at the cost of requiring sliding contact.

+History

+Cycloid technology traces back to the German engineer and designer Lorenz Braren.
+In the 1920s, he developed an innovative gearbox that eventually became known as the Cyclo.
+He received a patent for this cycloid gearbox invention in 1925.
+Subsequently, in 1931, he founded his company, Cyclo GmbH, in Munich and began serial production of cycloid gearboxes in the 1930s.
+Thanks to a licensing agreement in 1937 with a Japanese company, now part of the Sumitomo Heavy Industries group, the first Cyclo drives were also produced under license in Japan starting in 1939.